Variant (novel): Plot

-Benson learns that the school operated under a system of points, where the gangs do their jobs to earn more.
-If a person breaks a rule, its group loses points as part of the punishment; Points which could buy extra snacks, clothes, backpacks, etc.

-A couple of weeks into his new school, there is a school dance.
-Benson goes with Jane, another member of Variant.
-Benson takes an interest in her, but when they are talking outside on the night of the dance, Laura and Dylan, members of Society, comes and stops them.
-Dylan hits Benson and Jane with a pipe repeatedly, until both have fallen.
-Some few hours later that night, Benson wakes up and tries to wake Jane.
-Jane twitches, and afterward systematically walks to a door on the wall around the school.
-The door leads to a basement, with computers and labs.
-She walks to a computer, pulls off her ear and plugs a cable from the computer into her head.
-From this Benson learns that Jane, and possibly others, are not human, but androids.
-With no adults obviously present, it is everyone for themselves.
-The students are supervised by unknown people, communicating by videos and messages, but never in person.
-In order to survive, he must escape.
-Nothing is as it seems as he attempts to make it out of the school alive.
+Variant follows seventeen-year-old Benson Fisher, a foster kid who goes to Maxfield Academy on a scholarship.
+He hasn't stayed in one place for a long time and sees Maxwell as an opportunity to leave his past behind.
+When he arrives at school, two students chase the car he came in as it leaves campus.
+Benson's tour guide, Becky, tells him that the two students were breaking the cardinal rule of trying to leave school.
+Benson learns that Maxwell has no teachers, but the students govern themselves, with supervision from unknown people communicating via videos and messages.
+The students have broken themselves into factions: Society, Havoc, and Variant, the last of which Benson joins.

 Reception

 Critical reception for Variant was positive, with Kirkus Reviews praising the book's first person narrative.
-Publishers Weekly wrote that the book was "fast paced" and had a "clever premise".
-Voice of Youth Advocates stated that the book was "an exciting, edge-of-your-seat read" that "should join the ranks of today’s must-read science fiction and fantasy series".
-Booklist called Variant a "good old-fashioned paranoia taken to giddy extremes".
+Publishers Weekly wrote that the book was "fast paced" and had a "clever premise."
+Voice of Youth Advocates stated that the book was "an exciting, edge-of-your-seat read" that "should join the ranks of today’s must-read science fiction and fantasy series."
+Booklist called Variant a "good old-fashioned paranoia taken to giddy extremes."

-Fangoria gave the book two out of four skulls, saying "As much as I’m sure getting splattered by a 6 mm water soluble paint-pellet would sting to the high heavens, it doesn’t seem to carry the template of threat that THE HUNGER GAMES has already laid down for all other books to haplessly follow."
+Fangoria gave the book two out of four skulls, saying "As much as I’m sure getting splattered by a 6 mm water soluble paint-pellet would sting to the high heavens, it doesn’t seem to carry the template of threat that The Hunger Games has already laid down for all other books to haplessly follow."
 The reviewer ended the review with "Once readers reach its subsequent sequels, those paint pellets may just end up being replaced with something a little more lethal—and original."